y3rbiadit0/gpu-comm-benchmark/implementations/cuda_nvshmem/README.md

 # CUDA + NVSHMEM

-Scaffold for CUDA kernels using NVSHMEM communication.
+CUDA vector add using NVSHMEM symmetric buffers, PE 0 puts for input distribution, and an NVSHMEM team reduction for result collection.